0xdea/rhabdomancer/README.md

 * Support for C/C++ binary targets compiled for any architecture implemented by IDA Pro.
 * Bad API function call locations are printed to stdout and marked in the IDB.
 * Known bad API functions are grouped in tiers of badness to help prioritize the audit work.
+* The list of known bad API functions can be easily customized by editing `conf/rhabdomancer.toml`.

 ## Blog post